govex/community-engagement/README.md

 by Lena Geraghty and Katherine Klosek

-with contributions from Kristen Ahearn, Matt Pazoles, Eric Reese, and Rebecca Williams
+with contributions from Kristen Ahearn, Matt Pazoles, Eric Reese, Rebecca Williams, Gregory Power

 ----